matloff/dbgR/README.md

 }
 ```

+If you specified a terminal type, the call to **dbgR()** will cause a
-This will create a new window, with a new instance of R running in it.
+new window to be launched, with R running in it.
+If you left the
+terminal type as NULL, you will be asked to launch a terminal window
+yourself by hand; just heed the instructions.

-Let's call this new one Window 1, and refer to the original one (from
+Either way, let's call this Window 1, and refer to the original one
-which you called **dbgR**) as Window 0.
-During the debugging process,
+(from which you called **dbgR**) as Window 0.
+During the debugging
-you will primarily be working with Window 0, but will use Window 1 for
+process, you will primarily be typing in Window 0, but will use
-viewing program output.
+Window 1 for viewing output of some commands.

 (If you happen to look at Window 1, you'll see that **dbgR** is sending
-commands to the R session in Window 1, but you should focus on Window
+commands to the R session in Window 1.)
-0.)

 * In the command area (space at the bottom of Window 0 type)